jamiebradford123/project5/README.md

 ## Hypothesis and how to validate?

-* We believe that cherry leaves which have powdery mildew have clear signs/ marks which will allow Farky & Foods to differentiate between healthy and unhealthy cherry trees
+1 - We believe that cherry leaves which have powdery mildew have clear signs/ marks which will allow Farky & Foods to differentiate between healthy and unhealthy cherry trees
-  * An average image study can help to investigate it
+  * An average image study can validate this by looking at dominant features and comparing the variation between images.

+2 - We believe we can predict if a leaf is healthy or not based on images of the leaf to a 97% degree of accuracy
+  * Train and valididate a model using Convolutional neural Network (CNN) to achieve a model that achieves the required level of accuracy.
+  * Data will be split into test, train and validation sets to complete this.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks